 YOUNG ARTIST COLLECTIVE

-Join Blindspot Collective and UCSD this summer for a four-week workshop of a new musical created for young artists between the ages of 15 to 24.
-The program is designed for young performers who have a serious interest in musical theater and culminates in performances at the Epstein Family Amphitheater at UC San Diego.
+Join Blindspot Collective and UCSD this summer for a four-week workshop of a new musical created for young artists between the ages of 15 to 25.
+The program is designed for young performers who have a serious interest in musical theater to participate in the development of Winner by Joe Barros and Nico Juber which culminates in performances at the Epstein Family Amphitheater at UC San Diego.

 TIMELINE